 Constipation in Clothes Dryer Exhaust Ducts

-The filter is supposed to intercept all clothes lint so that only clean air is blown down the exhaust duct and delivered to the outside world.
+The filter supposedly intercepts all clothes lint so that only clean air blows down the exhaust duct to the outside world.
 However, some lint can creep through or around the best-maintained filter.
-Ideally, it is blown outdoors, but it’s possible for lint to stick to the walls of the duct, just as plaque sticks to the walls of our arteries.
+Ideally, it blows outdoors, but it’s possible for lint to stick to the walls of the duct, just as plaque sticks to the walls of our arteries.
 And just like our arteries, over time that residue can build up and obstruct the air flow.

 How likely is that your duct will dangerously block with lint?
 The people who sell duct cleaning services would like you to toss in your bed, losing sleep until you finally in desperation phone 1-800-CLEAN-MY-PIPES.
 But this just speaks to the power of advertising to incite fear.

 Homeowners who love their leaf blowers have a preferred solution: to blow the lint out with a gigantic burst of compressed air.
 No doubt this approach is satisfactory in some cases.
-However, I note that plumbers do not open a blocked drain pipe with an immense overpressure of water, nor do cardiologists unplug your arteries with a pressurized burst of blood.
+However, consider this: plumbers do not open a blocked drain pipe with an immense overpressure of water.
+Nor do cardiologists unplug your arteries with a pressurized burst of blood.

-Therefore it seemed to me that a sensible approach might be to snake a brush through the exhaust duct, pushing out the lint and leaving a clean duct with minimal stress on the duct itself.
-This is the classic Roto Rooter approach for plumbing and is analogous to some atherectomy tools such as the rotablator, used to cut plaque out of arteries.
+Therefore it seemed to me that a sensible approach might be to snake a brush through the exhaust duct.
+The brush would push out the lint and leave a clean duct with minimal stress on the duct itself.
+This is the classic Roto Rooter approach for plumbing.
+It’s analogous to some atherectomy tools such as the rotablator, used to cut plaque out of arteries.

 My Venture Into the Kingdom of Lint

 Our ancient clothes dryer recently went to its reward and we were ready to acquire a new one.
 While buying the dryer I resolved to use this occasion to clean the lint from our exhaust duct.
-Fortunately, we did not have a flimsy fabric duct, or an accordion duct whose crevices might serve as nucleation sites for gigantic lint balls.
+Fortunately, we did not have a flimsy fabric duct.
+Nor did we have an accordion duct whose crevices might serve as nucleation sites for gigantic lint balls.

 Our dryer duct consists of sixteen feet of four-inch-diameter lightweight aluminum ducting.
-It had not been cleaned or even examined since contractor Todd Wire installed it several years ago.
-The ductwork is shown below in our Grosse Pointe basement.
+No one had cleaned or even examined it since contractor Todd Wire installed it several years ago.
+The ductwork appears below in our Grosse Pointe basement.

 There is a right-angle fitting on the back of the dryer from which the duct rises about seven feet to the ceiling.
 Another right angle, and it wanders an additional nine feet around a corner and then attaches to the outside exhaust.
-The exhaust cover was installed in place of a glass brick and is closed with flaps that open when the dryer air is blowing:
+The exhaust cover takes the place of a glass brick.
+It closes with flaps that open when the dryer air is blowing:

 Tools for the Lint Journey